 - Should your stair rods be old, you may find they differ in diameter to those currently in the marketplace.
-We can supply small foam inserts (free of charge) for our brackets, should your rods be slightly smaller or you can make something similar yourself to prevent your stair rods ‘rattling’.
+We can supply small foam inserts (free of charge) for our rod holders, should your rods be slightly smaller.

 Triangular brackets cater for rods with a visible flat face, measuring approximately 1” (25mm) across.

-- These stair rod brackets are supplied with No. 6 screws: drill a pilot hole before fixing the brackets to the staircase, then drill a 4mm clearance hole for the screw shank.
+- These stair rod eyes are supplied with No. 6 screws: drill a pilot hole before fixing the brackets to the staircase, then drill a 4mm clearance hole for the screw shank.
 It is suggested for softwood: drill a 2.5mm pilot hole and hardwood a 3mm pilot hole.
 To avoid damaging the screws it is suggested you use a low drill speed.